What is Pain and Suffering Worth in a Personal Injury Case?

 Emotional distress is mental anguish.
 In Georgia, you cannot make a claim for emotional distress unless there was a physical impact that resulted in a physical injury.
-For example, a bystander who witnessed a fatal car accident cannot claim emotional distress unless she was also physically injured in the accident as a driver, passenger or pedestrian.
-However, it is possible to allege and recover for emotional distress without a physical injury under very limited circumstances such as when a parent directly observes the death of her child.
-There may also be an exception in a situation where a victim may allege mental anguish without any physical injury where there is only property damage.
+For example, a bystander who witnessed a fatal car accident cannot claim emotional distress unless she was also physically injured in the accident as a driver, passenger, or pedestrian.
+However, it is possible to allege and recover damages for emotional distress without a physical injury under very limited circumstances, such as when a parent directly observes the death of her child.
+There may also be an exception in a situation where a victim may allege mental anguish without any physical injury and where there is only property damage.
 In this case, the property damage claim is a tort separate from a personal injury one where an impact and physical injury must be shown.
 Nationwide Mut.
 Fire Ins.
 Co. v.
 Lam, 248 Ga.App.
 134 (2001).

 Emotional distress claims are often brought in car accident claims, traumatic brain injuries, wrongful death, sexual assault, and nursing home neglect or abuse.
 In a sexual assault case, the terror experienced by a rape victim who will likely suffer post-traumatic stress disorder can be substantial.
 A car accident victim may experience intense feelings of fear of being in another accident so that he is unable to drive or even be a passenger.
 To clearly and credibly present damages for emotional distress, it is helpful if the claimant has received psychological counseling or therapy.